 I then traveled to the Dominican Republic, far away from my environment, where I was blessed to find yoga.
 I believe yoga saved my life.
 Yoga allowed me to deal with the stories in my mind, in a safe way, and it allowed me to feel and to heal.
 Yoga showed me how to find my inner peace, and how to be vulnerable, compassionate, kind and loving.
 Knowing what I know now, I felt like my friends and family were robbed of this amazing life changing practice.
 I decided to change my life and become a “yogi”.
 I was, and I still am, in awe of the effects the practice has on me.
 I was transforming and I could feel it.

 After two years of practicing five to six times a week, I decided to become a yoga teacher.
 I knew I had to share this beautiful gift.
 As a yoga instructor, I now feel drawn to others who have also struggled, who weren’t taught emotional skills or who have felt trapped by a circumstance in their life.
-As the Director of Outreach at Bella Prana, I am dedicated to helping make yoga available to every person and spread this life changing practice – one person at a time.
+As an Outreach Ambassador at Bella Prana, I am dedicated to helping make yoga available to every person and spread this life changing practice – one person at a time.